hack4impact-mcgill/move-up-sms-tool/backend/README.md

 pip install -r /path/to/requirements.txt
 ```

+You only need to install the dependencies onece.
 To see all installed modules:

 ```
 pip list